 Where a premises does not hold a premises licence but wishes to provide gaming machines, it may apply to the licensing authority for this permit.
-It should be noted that
+It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use.

 This licensing authority will expect the applicant to show that there are policies and procedures in place to protect children from harm.
 Harm in this context is not limited to harm from gambling but includes wider child protection considerations.
-The efficiency of such policies and procedures will each be considered on their merits, however, they may include appropriate measures / training for staff as regards suspected truant school children on the premises, measures / training covering how staff would deal with unsupervised very young children being on the premises, or children causing perceived problems on / around the premises.
-This licensing authority will also expect, as per Gambling Commission Guidance, that applicants demonstrate:
+The efficiency of such policies and procedures will each be considered on their merits, however, they may include appropriate measures / training for staff as regards suspected truant school children on the premises, measures / training covering how staff would deal with unsupervised very young children being on the premises, or children causing perceived problems on/around the premises.

+The licensing authority will also expect as per the Gambling Commission guidance, that applicants demonstrate: